technosophos/QueryPath-WWW/index.md

 > - [The Google Blog](http://googleblog.blogspot.com/2010/08/sixth-annual-summer-of-code-flexes-some.html)

-QueryPath has been used around the world for everything from legacy migrations to dynamic page generation to posting today's news to screens in bus stations!
+QueryPath has been used around the world for everything from legacy migrations to dynamic page generation to posting today's news on screens in bus stations!

 <img src="/assets/querypath-200x333.png">